 One of Canada's most accomplished swimmers, she is a three-time Olympic medallist, eight-time World (LC) medallist, eleven-time World (SC) medallist, and five-time Commonwealth medallist.
-She also holds the world record in the short course 50 metre backstroke.
+She also held the world record in the short course 50 metre backstroke.
 She announced her retirement on September 26, 2024.

 Early life